From September, 2016 to September, 2017, I spent a crazy but amazing year traveling to 43 countries across six

 (note that Myanmar is currently going through a humanitarian crisis and some have decided to boycott travel to Myanmar until the situation improves)

 Thailand is popular for a reason.
-From some of the best beaches in the world, to endless gorgeous temples, to a vibrant and welcoming culture, Thailand has some of the best places to visit on the planet.
-My time traveling (mostly) alone in Thailand was incredible.
+From some of the best beaches in the world, to endless gorgeous temples, to a vibrant and welcoming culture, there are so many places to visit in Thailand.
+My time traveling solo in Thailand was incredible.

 I’ll be back.